 In Table D2, how should an Applicant report a recurring fee or a fee that will be charged incrementally?

-An Applicant with recurring fees or fees that will be charged incrementally should select ‘Ongoing Fee’ as the fee type in Table D2 and report the total, in the aggregate, that will be charged over the 7year compliance period.
+An Applicant with recurring fees or fees that will be charged incrementally should select ‘Ongoing Fee’ as the fee type in Table D2 and report the total, in the aggregate, that will be charged over the 7-year compliance period.

-For example, an Applicant that expects to charge 50 basis points per year in Asset Management fees over the 7year compliance period should select ‘Ongoing Fee’ as the fee type and report the ‘Amount in Percent’ as 3.50%.
-The Applicant should indicate in the ‘Description’ that the ‘Amount in Percent’ represents a 7year total.
+For example, an Applicant that expects to charge 50 basis points per year in Asset Management fees over the 7-year compliance period should select ‘Ongoing Fee’ as the fee type and report the ‘Amount in Percent’ as 3.50%.
+The Applicant should indicate in the ‘Description’ that the ‘Amount in Percent’ represents a 7-year total.

 The instructions for Table D2 indicate that an Applicant should select ‘Upfront Fee’ for any fee that is expected to be charged before the QLICI is closed and that this includes any fee that will be charged before the QEI is made.
 Does this mean that an Applicant is required to report a fee charged at the investment fund level or outside of the NMTC structure?